-- Wind Power and Wildlife –Full Report (pdf)
+- Renewable Energy and Wildlife in Maine (2019)–Full Report (pdf)

 Where do our wind and wildlife resources overlap?

 In 2013, Maine Audubon developed a report, Wind Power and Wildlife in Maine: A State-wide Geographic Analysis of High-Value Wildlife Resources and Wind Power Classes, that identified areas of the state that are most appropriate or least appropriate for commercial wind development based on impacts to wildlife and habitat.
 The 2013 report also assessed the feasibility of the State of Maine’s goal of generating 3,000 MW (megawatts) of electricity from on-shore and off-shore wind power by 2030.
 The analysis used in this report was based on wind resources available to wind turbines with 80m hub heights.